 - bread crumbs (for coating)

-- Cut up the sweet potato, white potatoes, butternut squash and carrot into small cubes and place them in a medium sized pot.
+- Cut up the sweet potato, butternut squash into small cubes and place them on a lined baking pan.
+Bake for 25 minutes.

 Making of the croquette

-- Using a ricer (if you don’t own one you can use a potato masher), rice vegetables into a bowl.
+- Allow the squash and sweet potato to cool.
+Using a ricer (if you don’t own one you can use a potato masher or your hands), rice vegetables into a bowl.

-- Add the mashed peas, cooked quinoa, beaten egg, parmigiano reggiano and salt.
+- Add the mashed peas, cooked quinoa, parmigiano reggiano and salt.

 - Using your hands or a large spoon, combine all ingredients thoroughly.